Reviews performed for funders

-You cannot currently add grant reviews for non-partnered funders to your Web of Science researcher profile.
+You cannot currently add grant reviews for funders to your Web of Science researcher profile.
 You can however let us know that you have reviewed for those funders and that you would like to receive recognition for that work on the Web of Science.
-We can convey that information to funders to encourage them to submit your review information to the platform.
+Depending on the user engagement, we can convey that information to funders to encourage them to submit your review information to the platform.

 You can use the ‘Request Recognition from a Funder’ button on your Grant Reviews page or from the Sidebar Navigation by clicking Grant Reviews +Add.

 Please then enter the funder’s name and the year you performed the grant review.
 Next please select which type of grant review you performed for the funder and then please click on the “Request recognition” button.
-We will then contact funders on your behalf to request that they add these reviews to your profile when an integration becomes available.
+We will then contact funders to request that they add these reviews to your profile if an integration becomes available.

 What is the difference between a panel grant review and an individual review?